-Green screens for Zoom virtual backgrounds, ManyCam as well as online teaching platforms make for a surprisingly easy, fun and professional background.
-While it may seem a bit intimidating from a technical and cost standpoint, green screens are truly affordable and easy to use.
+Green screens for Zoom virtual backgrounds, ManyCam, and online teaching platforms make for a surprisingly easy, fun, and professional background.
+While it may seem intimidating from a technical and cost standpoint, green screens are affordable and easy to use.

-A green screen may be right for you as it’s important to have a good, thoughtful teacher background for your online class.
-We have our own dedicated guide on some quick and easy design options for your teacher background, but for some teachers it may be a good idea to get a green screen and use a virtual background.
+A green screen may be right for you, as having a good, thoughtful teacher background for your online class is essential.
+We have our dedicated guide on some quick and easy design options for your teacher background, but it may be a good idea for some teachers to get a green screen and use a virtual background.

 Are Greenscreens expensive and complicated?

 Most of us associate green screens with big expensive movie productions.
-That a green screen is probably very expensive to purchase and confusing to use.
-But the reality is that green screens can be small, affordable and easy to pack up and put away.
+That a green screen is costly to purchase and confusing to use, but the reality is that green screens can be small, affordable, and easy to pack up and put away.

 How do they work?

 Greenscreens work by way of chroma-keying.
-It’s a process of having one solid color that can be made transparent in either post production (or live in a Zoom call for example) by having the image, video or footage positioned beneath the color then blanked out.
+It’s a process of having one solid color that can be made transparent in either post-production (or live in a Zoom call, for example) by having the image, video, or footage positioned beneath the color and then blanked out.

-Green is the most popular color because our skin tone and hair simply don’t match the color green.
-Obviously you can’t wear any green clothing, but the chroma-keying process works with any color, not just green (blue is the second most popular color).
+Green is the most popular color because our skin tone and hair don’t match the color green.
+You can’t wear any green clothing, but the chroma-keying process works with any color, not just green (blue is the second most popular color).

 What to look for in a green screen for a virtual background

 You have a few different options when purchasing a green screen.
-You can get something as simple as green fabric from any store or purchase a simple and affordable green screen kit.
+You can get something as simple as green fabric from any store or buy a simple and affordable green screen kit.

-You simply need to take care and make sure your greenscreen is free of wrinkles and various creases as it’s makes the chroma-keying process more difficult.
+You need to take care and make sure your greenscreen is free of wrinkles and various creases, as it makes the chroma-keying process more difficult.

-Next, you’ll need enough material to cover the area behind you as well as a way to hold up the greenscreen.
-Some teachers simply tape their greenscreen to a wall, others use a hangar to hold everything up.
+Next, you’ll need enough material to cover the area behind you and a way to hold up the greenscreen.
+Some teachers tape their greenscreen to a wall; others use a hangar to hold everything up.

 Green Screens for online teachers

-So what are the best options for teachers who are using Zoom, Many Cam or a platform like VIPKID that supports a chroma-keying background?
+So what are the best options for teachers using Zoom, Many Cam, or a platform like VIPKID that supports a chroma-keying background?
 Here are some options we like at Teach and GO: